go-rel/rel/docs/query.md

 [query.go](query.go ':include :fragment=condition')

-Using alias: github.com/Fs02/rel/where
+Alias can be used to boost readability when dealing with short query.

 [query.go](query.go ':include :fragment=condition-alias')

-Using fragment to using fragment to specify custom SQL query.
+Use fragment to specify custom SQL query.

 [query.go](query.go ':include :fragment=condition-fragment')